Constraints on the dark matter-baryon interaction cross section from galaxy cluster thermodynamics: Modeling

-The temperature of DM is given by the virial theorem: $T_\chi(r) = 0.3 \frac{GM_{\mathrm{enc}}(r)}{r}m_\chi$, where $m_\chi$ is the mass of the DM particle.
+The temperature of DM follows from the virial theorem: $T_\chi(r) \approx 0.3 \frac{GM_{\mathrm{enc}}(r)}{r}m_\chi$, where $m_\chi$ is the mass of the DM particle.
+This gives a radially dependent temperature profile which is equal to the virial temperature at the virial radius, and higher at lower radii.
 Some of the kinetic energy of the clusters is in baryons, therefore this yields an overestimate of $T_\chi$, producing more conservative constraints.
+We also ignore surface pressure in this calculation, which again leads to an overestimate of $T_\chi$.
 Our model requires $T_\chi<T_b$ for cooling due to DM-baryon interactions.
 The equation satisfies this requirement as long as $m_\chi < m_p$ in a model where 100\% of the DM has interactions with baryons.

 If the interaction rate between baryons and DM is too high, the interactions will thermalize the DM and baryons at an earlier time, so no further cooling would occur today.
 To ensure DM cooling will not thermalize the cluster over its lifetime ($\sim$10 Gyr), we verify that: